Updates

 History of changes

-This table includes only the most significant changes, including new concepts, changes to preferred term in any language, moved terms, and deleted terms.
+This table includes only the most significant changes that were made to Nomenclature since July 31, 2018 (including created, moved, merged, or deleted concepts and changes to preferred term in any language).
 Changes to alternative terms, definitions, notes, bibliographic references, links to other LOD sources, etc. are not included.

 The filter searches both languages in order to provide an identical result in French and English.